Skip to main content

 When a Lender Can Pursue a Deficiency

 A trustee sale does not always wipe the slate clean.
 If the sale price falls short of what the borrower owes, the lender may have the right to sue for the difference.
 Arizona gives lenders ninety days after the sale to file a deficiency action.
-The deficiency amount is calculated as the total owed minus the greater of the sale price or the property's fair market value on the date of the sale.
+The deficiency amount equals the total owed minus the greater of the sale price or the fair market value on the sale date.

 Within ninety days after the date of sale of trust property under a trust deed pursuant to section 33-807, an action may be maintained to recover a deficiency judgment against any person directly, indirectly or contingently liable on the contract for which the trust deed was given as security.